thrutheframe/Tiki_mono/README.md

 STL files and documentations are free for you to download on this github page.
 There is NO patreon or membership needed to get access to stl, docs or exclusive support.
 I have always enjoyed working on Tiki for the Orbiter V1.5 and will continue to do so with no additional agenda.
 3d printing is a hobby and any contribution goes to my fun-funds where I use the money on more 3d printer stuff.

 I will try to answer or help when I have the time and energy.
 This is because I am running other design projects concurrently.
 There are many fanduct systems out there, and all have it advantages and disadvantages.
 I try my best to improve Tiki system, and constructive suggestions are greatly appreceiated.
 But I do not like being patronized nor talk down to.

+Credits... this is a tricky subject.
+While I believe it is important to give credits where its due.
+I do not want a situation the like of Elon crediting the Benz for inventing the first autowagen.